 Secondhand Goods Dealer.
 A retail establishment engaging in the sale of previously used merchandise, such as clothing, household furnishings or appliances, or sports and recreational equipment.
-A secondhand goods dealer does not include a pawnbroker, as defined in the Village Code.
+A secondhand goods dealer does not include a pawn shop, as defined in the Municipal Code (Article 4B.
+Pawnbrokers).